canriquez/torrewrap-api/README.md

-# my-team-api | API Documentation
+# torrewrap-api | API Documentation

 ## Project description

 This API serves as a backend for the full-stack take-home project, 'torreWrap'.
 This repository contains the backend portion of the mentioned project.
-To get access to the frontend portion, please follow [this link](https://github.com/canriquez/my-team-api).
+To get access to the frontend portion, please follow [this link](https://github.com/canriquez/torrewrap).

 ### Full stack application concept